EricSHuang/SevenSegmentDisplays/README.md

 ### Files
 Program.cs contains the code. <br>
-words.txt contains all the English words. <br>
+words.txt contains all English words. <br>
 words_alpha.txt only contains words with alphabetic characters. <br>
 *Eg:* 2D and 11-point appear in words.txt but not in words_alpha.txt.